+

 💡 If needed, you can cancel your request.
 Simply go to the “Partners” tab, choose the partner associated with the request, and click “Cancel request.”

-Want to learn how to get Facebook Ad access in just 2-clicks, without having to know your client's business manager ID? 😎
+Want to learn how to get Facebook Ad account access in a few clicks, without having to know your client's business manager ID? 😎

 With this method, you’ll request access to a Facebook ad account with your business portfolio.
 If you need access to other business assets at the same time, use method 1 (manual) or method 3 (automated with Leadsie).